Big Pride: Celebrating 5 Years!

-In the Big Pride program, LGBTQIATS+ youth (who we call Littles) ages 6-16 are paired with LGBTQIATS+ mentors (who we call Bigs) to form supportive friendships.
-Because of the mentor’s lived experience, they are able to help the Little celebrate the beauty and richness of LGBTQIATS+ life.
-They may also support their mentee in navigating obstacles unique to the LGBTQIATS+ community.
+In the Big Pride program, LGBTQIA+ youth (who we call Littles) ages 6-16 are paired with LGBTQIA+ mentors (who we call Bigs) to form supportive friendships.
+Because of the mentor’s lived experience, they are able to help the Little celebrate the beauty and richness of LGBTQIA+ life.
+They may also support their mentee in navigating obstacles unique to the LGBTQIA+ community.

 Big Pride History

 “The Big Pride program was a direct response to a community need,” shares Amy Kuchta, Chief Executive Officer of BBBSMI.
-“We started seeing more LGBTQIATS+ youth enrolling in the program, and took action.”
+“We started seeing more LGBTQIA+ youth enrolling in the program, and took action.”

 “There’s something about the Big Pride matches,” Kuchta reflects.
 “The kids really feel seen by their Bigs, and the parents/guardians feel excited that they’re able to provide their child with an additional role model.”

 I knew the program was going to offer Levi something that was really important.
 I wanted to get him some support that made him feel that he was made the way he was supposed to be made.Sonja, whose son, Levi, has been matched in the Big Pride program since 2018

 Does the youth have to be out to their parent/guardian to be in the program?